k8en8r/inventory-system/README.md

 ## DIRECTIONS FOR USE
 - select an existing part or product (by searching by ID or name or making a selection in the table)
   - modify or delete selected part or product
+   - parts cannot be deleted if a product currently has the part associated with it
 - create a new part or product
+  - parts can be in-house or outsourced
+   - if outsourced a company name is required
+   - if in-house a machine ID is required
+  - new products need associated parts